Indian Rummy: Origin

-Gameplay
+Rules

-Indian Rummy is similar to the standard Rummy game, the only difference being the number of card dealt: a set of 13 cards is dealt to each player.
+Indian Rummy is similar to the standard Rummy the only difference being the number of card dealt: a set of 13 cards is dealt to each player.

-Indian Rummy is a card-melding game popular in the Indian sub-continent.
 It is a game of 2-6 players.
 For 2 players, 2 decks of cards are used.
 For more than 2 players, the game makes use of 3 decks.
 Each player gets 13 cards in the beginning; which they have to meld into valid sequences and/or sets.
 5, 6, 7 of same suit, is an example of a sequence or run and 7, 7, 7 of different suit is a set.

 It is a draw and discard based game, wherein each player picks a card from the open pile or the closed deck upon their turn and discards a card to the open pile.
 Indian Rummy also makes use of joker cards.
 These cards can be used as substitutes for any card to form combinations.

 Each card holds specific points.
 Number cards carry points equal to their face value.
 Face cards, namely Jacks, Queens, Kings, and Aces hold 10 points each.
 Jokers are worth zero points.
 As players meld their cards, their point score decreases.
 The player who achieves zero points first of all, wins the game.

 The player who forms valid runs and/or sets before all other players is the winner.
 The rules of the game say that there must be at least two runs, and one of them must be pure, i.e., it does not contain any joker.
 To exemplify, 8, 9, 10 of same suit of card is a pure run, while 8, 9, Joker is an impure run.
 Players can meld their remaining cards into either sets or runs.

 Each player picks a card from the closed/open deck and discards a card to the open deck.
-The gameplay goes on in an anti-clockwise manner until the winner completes required sets & sequences.
+The game play goes on in an anti-clockwise manner until the winner completes required sets & sequences.
 The basic 13-card strategy is to make valid sequences and sets before one's opponents.

 Once either player discards a card in the discard stack face down, the game will end.
 The players needs to arrange the cards and then place them on the table to show their hands to other players.
 If the players hand meets the objective, they are declared the winner.
 If not, all opponents are declared as winners and the player ended the game will be declared as loser.